dennens/pdlocalization/README.md

 `[LLOWER:key]`: Same as above, but with lowercase instead.
 `[NEWLINE]`: Insert a newline (`\n`) in the localized string.
 `[EMPTY]`: Is replaced with an empty string.
 Useful if a tag should explicitly localize to an empty string.
 Additionally, any custom tags can be added, to be passed as `replacements` argument to `Localization.get`.
 These don't have a set syntax (it's a straight string replacement) but it's recommended to use all caps surrounded by square brackets for consistency.
+Note that if there is no `[` in the line, no replacements will be made at all as an optimization.

 An example entry using a custom tag:
 `moveToLocation	Move to [LOCATION]`, when called with `Localization.get("moveToLocation", {{"[LOCATION]", "McDonalds"}})`, will result in the text "Move to McDonalds".